chrisluedtke/ACM-School-Placement/README.md

 * Dashboard for reviewing results
 * User will need to install R, but we can build in code for installing all the correct packages

+## Constraints
+### Firm Constraints
+* CMs serving in High Schools must be 21+ or have some college experience
+* Roommates cannot be on the same school team
+* Managers can hand-place individual ACMs into schools, and those placements will be firm constraints

+### Soft Constraints
+* Commute times are reasonable
+* Consistent gender ratios across all teams
+* Consistent ethnic representations across all teams
+* Consistent tutoring experience across all teams
+* Consistent educational attainment across Elementary Schools (3rd-8th grades) and across High Schools (9th grade)
+* ACM grade level preferences taken into consideration
+* ACM school preferencese taken into consideration

 ## Development Workflows
 Workflow  | Tools  | Notes
 ----------|--------|------